rupendrab/ExData_Plotting1/RunBook.md

-# Instructions on Running the scripts for this Project
+# Brief code description and instructions on running the scripts for this Project

+### Pre-requisites

 The following packages must be installed for this package.
 Please install them before running the source code.

 1. sqldf
 2. dplyr

-The following is a possible way of running the scripts.
+### Code Files

+1. set_config.R (Defines the configuration parameters like the data file name, dates to filter by, so they can be changed in one place)
+2. common_functions.R (All code is written here in terms of functions for quick code re-usability.
+This specifically helps in the case of plot4, which actually embeds plot2 and plot3 inside it)
+3. plot1.R (Generated plot 1)
+4. plot2.R (Generated plot 2)
+5. plot3.R (Generated plot 3)
+6. plot4.R (Generated plot 4)

+### Run Instructions

+You may run the scripts like the following.

 ```
 1. First edit the file set_config.R to change variable datafile to where your Power Consumption File is stored